 was assembled from several dovetailing metal components as the design was too complex to allow for 2 or 3 stampings only.

-soaked in an etchant to improve paint adhesion.
+was soaked in an etchant to improve paint adhesion.
 It was then washed, rinsed, boiled in rust treatment fluid and primed.

 The primed parts were placed on a shelf for a few days to dry before final painting.
-The final finish coat was shot in one operation
+The final finish coat was shot in one

 After final assembly the loco was pull tested using a Martindale oz./inch tester and then track tested